jazibrrao/rock-paper-scissors/README.md

 Simple implementation of 'rock paper scissors' game using javascript.

-Browser prompts for user choice:
-    - "Rock", "Paper", "Scissors"
+User clicks on one of the three images.

 Computer randomly selects its own choice.

-Result of the round displays in the console.
+Result of the round displays under the scoreboard and player score gets updated each round.

+First to 5 points wins.